open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

 .. note::  You can also specify a different library prefix to CMake through the ``CMAKE_INSTALL_PREFIX`` flag.
 If different installation path is given via ``CMAKE_INSTALL_PREFIX``\ , then ``$LD_LIBRARY_PATH`` should be appended by $CMAKE_INSTALL_PREFIX/lib.

-To install the remaining dependencies for the message bus execute the following command:
+To install the remaining dependencies for the Message bus, run the following command:

 .. note:: \ : It is highly recommended that you use a python virtual environment to install the python packages, so that the system python installation doesn't get altered.
 For details on setting up and using Python virtual environment, refer to `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>>`_.